A-B-A-K/road_segmentation/README.md

 >python data/binarize_dir.py
 >```
 >_Note that the directory to be binarized can be adjusted in the script._
->_Note that the groundtruth masks downloaded with `download_dataset.sh` in the ./data/training/groundtruths folder are not binary._
+>_Note that the groundtruth masks downloaded with `download_train_set.sh` in the ./data/training/groundtruths folder are not binary._